Dudedmn/EASy68K-Disassembler/README.md

 - [ ] Documentation for Disassembler
 - [x] Passing instruction to OP
 - [x] Printing overall instruction
-- [ ] Test demo program for all supported commands (has most but not all)
+- [X] Test demo program for all supported commands
 - [X] Validation testing for I/O
 - [X] Adhere to commenting format
-- [ ] Flowchart for major routines
+- [X] Flowchart for major routines
+- [ ] Ported all Gdoc documentation to Word

 OP Code
 - [X] Finish identification for all OP codes (supported and unsupported)